royal-road/email-scribe/README.md

 #### Will Contain:

 - [] Schema for each block
-- [] Possibly Form UI for each block
+- [] Possibly Form UI for each block -- DEPRECATED
-- [] Equivalent HTML template for each block with ability to accept data
+- [] Equivalent HTML template for each block with ability to accept data (which are templatable)
 - [] A metadata like config thing with name, thumbnail image, and possibly a description

 #### Functions